Skip to content

 • Resource efficiency: ASM allows organizations to allocate resources effectively by prioritizing the mitigation of critical vulnerabilities and security risks.

-• Brand protection: by reducing the attack surface, it safeguards an organization’s reputation and customer trust.
+• Brand protection: by reducing the attack surface, it safeguards an organization’s reputation and client trust.

 • Insider threat detection: ASM helps detect and prevent insider threats by monitoring for unauthorized changes or suspicious activities.